2025–26 Ukrainian Premier League

-The 2025–26 Ukrainian Premier League season, referred to as the VBET Ukrainian Premier League for sponsorship reasons, is the 35th top-level football club competition since the fall of the Soviet Union and the 18th since the establishment of the Ukrainian Premier League (UPL).
+The 2025–26 Ukrainian Premier League season, referred to as the VBET Ukrainian Premier League for sponsorship reasons, was the 35th top-level football club competition since the fall of the Soviet Union and the 18th since the establishment of the Ukrainian Premier League (UPL).

-The season has started on 1 August 2025 and will end on 29 May 2026.
+The season started on 1 August 2025 and ended on 24 May 2026.
 The UPL clubs decided not to hold the season opening match Ukrainian Super Cup due to the ongoing Russian military aggression against Ukraine.

-Dynamo Kyiv are the defending champions, having won their 17th Premier-Liha title and their 30th overall domestic title in the previous season.
+Dynamo Kyiv were the defending champions, having won their 17th Premier-Liha title and their 30th overall domestic title in the previous season.

 Teams

 This season, the Ukrainian Premier League remained at 16 teams.